 Your child is a very important person both to you and to our school.
 We want him/her to develop both physically and emotionally and together we can bring out the best in them.
 We want to prepare children for the opportunities, responsibilities and experiences of adult life.
 Your child's best road safety teacher is you - basic road safety needs to be taught in the street.
 When your child is out and about with you, it is your example he or she follows, good or bad.
 Therefore, for the safety of the children in our school, parents are not allowed to use the staff car park for collecting and dropping off children.
 To ease parking congestion, the church car park is available for use.
 Out of consideration parents are expected to leave the pavements and driveways clear and any yellow lines or zig-zags.
-Parking is for school staff only

-To access the school office during the working day, pedestrians need to use the pedestrian path, leading to Nursery.
-There is then an intercom system in place operative through the school office.
+All pedestrians must use the pedestrian gates and footpaths, not the driveway to the car park.
 Road Safety Education is taught within school but to reinforce this learning, your help is needed in setting safe examples on the road, for your child to follow.